Search

 Courses

-• Initial Ethics Training
+• All-New Initial Ethics Training

 Initial Ethics Training

 Initial ethics training is specifically designed for those who are new to the industry and recently registered with the National Futures Association (NFA).
-This courses uses case studies to highlight ethical and regulatory responsibilities, combining law, compliance, and sound judgment.
+This courses uses engaging case studies to highlight ethical and regulatory responsibilities, combining law, compliance, and sound judgment.
 It helps firms meet training requirements as mandated by the Commodity Exchange Act and NFA Rule 2-9.
 CONTINUE READING

-• Periodic Ethics Training
+• All-New Periodic Ethics Training

 Periodic Ethics

 The IFM's Periodic Ethics Training helps firms and registrants meet ongoing training requirements as mandated by the Commodity Exchange Act (CEA) and National Futures Association (NFA) Rule 2-9.
-This interactive training is built upon case studies that incorporate several categories of pertinent information including law, regulation, professional ethics and sound judgment.
+This interactive training is built upon engaging case studies that incorporate several categories of pertinent information including law, regulation, professional ethics and sound judgment.
 CONTINUE READING

-• Anti-Money Laundering Compliance Training
+• All-New Anti-Money Laundering Compliance Training

 Anti Money Laundering